Hong Kong women's national cricket team: History

 In December 2020, the ICC announced the qualification pathway for the 2023 ICC Women's T20 World Cup.
 Hong Kong were named in the 2021 ICC Women's T20 World Cup Asia Qualifier regional group, alongside seven other teams.

+On 11 February 2024, Mariko Hill became the first Hong Kong player to score a century in a WT20I century, making 100 not out against the Maldives at the ACC Women's Premier Cup in Malaysia.